zymantas-katinas/commit-digest/EXISTING_USERS_MIGRATION.md

 ⚠️ **What's Now Limited:**

-- Cannot create NEW repositories (already have > 1)
+- Cannot create NEW repositories (if already have > 5)
-- Cannot create NEW report configurations (already have > 5 per repo)
+- Cannot create NEW report configurations (already have > 10 total reports)
 - See upgrade prompts in the UI

 🎯 **How to Add More:**

 - Upgrade to Pro plan ($15/month)
-- Immediately unlock: 10 repositories, 50 reports per repo, 500 monthly runs
+- Immediately unlock: 10 repositories, 100 total reports, 500 monthly runs

 ## User Communication